iotblackbelt/generate_iot_edge_certificate/README.md

 # Certificate expiration on the gateway
 The expiration for these certificates is set to 30 days, so you need to make sure you have proceudre in place to create new certificates for IoT Edge devices and roll them on the gateway.
 You can use the steps above to partly automate the creation of new certificates every 30 days.

+# Disclaimer

+Be aware that you are using your own Root CA certificate and key and therefore must make sure you do this in a secured manner.
+This article is provided under the MIT license.